Easter Rice Krispie Treats with Peeps

 Stir quickly until the cereal is completely coated, then stir in the additional Peeps until combined.

 Make the bars.
 Pour the mixture into the prepared baking pan.
-Gently spread it into an even layer with a rubber spatula.
-If your spatula begins sticking, spritz with the nonstick cooking spray.
+Gently press mixture into an even layer with a rubber spatula or an offset spatula.

 Pro tip!